 The protests surged at the end of April in response to a proposed tax increase and quickly transformed into a widespread revolt against corruption and police brutality.
 At least 72 people died during the demonstrations, 43 of those reportedly at the hands of police.
 In Cali, the epicenter of the violent police response, police fired on protesters and stood by as civilians joined the shooting.

-Herrera, a 25-year-old music student at University Valle, Cali’s only public university, says he was taken to one of those interrogation black sites on the evening of May 28.
-Just a few hours before, he had been performing on the French horn with the campus symphony at a peaceful demonstration near his campus.
+Mejía, 25, a psychology student at University Valle, Cali’s only public university, says he was taken to one of those interrogation black sites on the evening of May 28.
+He had been attending a demonstration near the university that had been peaceful when he saw police and civilians shooting at protesters.

 To solve the problem, officials passed an emergency decree that temporarily authorized the use of other locations.